Impression-Aware Recommender Systems: Reviewed Papers

 \section{Reviewed Papers}

-This section presents each paper alongside the recommenders they describe; for a total of \numincludedworks papers.
-We organize this section using the categories of the model-centric taxonomy, where we present papers in the same order as we present those categories: heuristics, statistical, machine learning, deep learning, and reinforcement learning. \autoref{tab:impressions-recommenders} shows the classification of each reviewed paper.
-In the table, each row presents the classification of one paper according to the proposed taxonomies described in \autoref{subsec:impressions-based-recsys:classification} and properties of recommenders and impressions described in \autoref{subsec:impressions-based-recsys:problem-description}.\footnote{One paper~\cite{DBLP:conf/www/LiuRSKMZLJ17/heuristics/memboost-impressions-as-features} appears twice in \autoref{tab:impressions-recommenders} because it describes two recommenders using impressions.} We present papers following the same order as the table.
+This section presents the selected \gls{impressionsbased} papers alongside the recommendation models they describe; for a total of \numincludedworks papers.\footnote{We describe the selection criteria of \gls{impressionsbased} papers in \autoref{subsec:introduction:paper-selection-criteria}.} When describing papers, we present their recommendation models and other aspects, \eg their recommendation domain, complexity, how they use impressions, among others.
+We organize this section using the categories of the model-centric taxonomy.
+This means that we present papers in the same order as we present the categories inside that taxonomy, \idest heuristics, statistical, machine learning, deep learning, and reinforcement learning.
+Due to the varying levels of detail provided by reviewed papers, their different evaluation strategies, and the complexity in fairly evaluating recommendation models, it is beyond the scope of this work to compare the recommendation quality of the recommendation models presented in this section.